-eration Name: Date: Complete a separate form for each species of animals to be certified. those that are commonly listed on feed labels. e maintained and available for review at inspectords, organic certificates, feed harvest record for additional guidance and sample forms.
-Species of animals described by this form: (e.g.: Cows, Ducks, Hens, Hogs, etc.) Feed Ration for Non-Ruminants ☐ N/A. I do not have organic non-ruminant ar nimals on my operation.
-Skip to Section B: Fe eed Ration for Ruminants.
-Describe feed rations for each production grou up (e.g. Chicks, laying hens, hogs, etc.).
-Attach n additional pages as needed.
-Production Group Type of Feed or Supplement Amount Per Animal in lbs. (specify unit of time) Example: Chicks 0-12 weeks Organic 20% Chick Starter 1 lb. per week Example: Official of 12 weeks Organic dried kelp meal .25 lbs per week Poultry Operations Only: Describe how your outlined in NOP §205.603(d)(1). r operation ensures feed rations do not exceed maximum allowances for methionine as over the life of the flock: Laying chickens - 2 po ounds; broiler chickens - 2.5 pounds; methionine. es listed in 205.603(d)(1).
-Individual ration shee ets listing methionine content are ganic feed handler who provides ration schedu le to meet this requirement.
-Other, describe: , W. 15 11 NO 2005 0 Poultry Operations Only: Describe the typica molting that is artificially initiated, is prohibited ☐ Describe: al cycle of molting on your operation.
-Induced if per NOP §205.238(c)(10). moiting, aetinea in NOP §205.2 as Describe.
+0 peration Name: Date: • Complete a separate form for each species of animals to be certified. • The NOP defines a class of animal as a group of livestock that shares a similar stage of life or production.
+The classes of animals are those that are commonly listed on feed labels.
+Records regarding your feed practices must be maintained and available for review at inspections.
+Records may include, but are not limited to, feed purchase and transportation records, organic certificates, feed harvest records and feed as fed records.
+See MOP Livestock Recordkeeping Templates for additional guidance and sample forms.
+Species of animals described by this form: (e.g.: Cows, Ducks, Hens, Hogs, etc.) A. Feed Ration for Non-Ruminants □ N/A. I do not have organic non-ruminant animals on my operation.
+Skip to Section B: Feed Ration for Ruminants.
+1) Describe feed rations for each production group (e.g. Chicks, laying hens, hogs, etc.).
+Attach additional pages as needed.

-B. Feed Ration for Ruminants

-FEED, FEED ADDITIVES & WATER
+Production Group Type of Feed or Supplement Amount Per Animal in lbs. (specify unit of time) Evernole: Chieke 0.12 weeks Organic 20% Chick Starter 1 lb. per week Example: Chicks 0-12 weeks Organic dried kelp meal .25 lbs per week